Home to School Transport Policy (0 to 25 Year Olds)

 Where parents/carers decide to provide Home Education for their children instead of sending them to a school, this is called Elective Home Education (EHE).
 In the case of EHE, no assistance will be available from the Council in connection with any transport need arising.

-3.11 Education other than at school (EOTAS)
+3.11 Education other than in school (EOTIS)